 Dance: Ballet, hip-hop, contemporary, etc.

-Science and Technology: Programming, software development, web development, data analysis, etc.
+Science and Technology: Programming, software development, web development, data analysis, building computers, tinkering with electronics, etc.

 Nature: Gardening, hiking, camping, bird watching, etc.

-Adventure and travel: Exploring new cultures, hiking, backpacking, camping, scuba diving, etc.
+Adventure and travel: Exploring new cultures, hiking, backpacking, camping, scuba diving, photography, etc.

 Personal development: Reading, studying, learning new skills, self-improvement, personal growth, etc.